 The inaugural Licensing Expo China featured a retail tour, awards ceremony, educational seminars, a raft of deal-making and more.

 The new trade show connected some of the most influential art, fashion, entertainment, character and corporate brand owners and agents with consumer goods manufacturers, licensees and retailers from all product categories across China.

 This year, the show featured more than 250 brands and properties from China and overseas including Click!
-Licensing Asia, Fantawild Animation, Beijing Dream Castle Culture Co., Animation International (Shanghai), Hasbro Trading (China) Co., Medialink (Shanghai) Co., Mattel, Soap Studio Company, China Brands Group and Familyyout, among many others.
+Licensing Asia, Fantawild Animation, Beijing Dream Castle Culture Co., Animation International (Shanghai), Hasbro Trading (China) Co., Medialink (Shanghai) Co., Mattel, Soap Studio Company, China Brands Group and Familyyout,